 11. Verdon Gorge

-A jaw-dropping canyon in southeastern France, the Verdon Gorge is another natural wonder best seen from boat.
+A jaw-dropping canyon in south-eastern France, the Verdon Gorge is another natural wonder best seen from boat.
 Whilst there, definitely make the most of the surrounding areas and try your hand at the various water sports and activities on offer.

-Perhaps one of my favourite regions in France, Alsace is home to countless picturesque towns and villages by the likes of Colmar, Eguisheim and Riquewihr – to name a few.
+Perhaps one of my favourite regions in France, Alsace is home to countless picturesque towns and villages by the likes of Colmar, Eguisheim and Riquewihr to name but a few.
 It’s well worth a visit even if just to wander round and explore these towns, or to sample Alsatian wines – you are in France, after all…

 Featured image: Grace Priestley